 On the Company's Board meeting No. 57 held on December 31, 2010, the policy used for the determination of distributable net profit was approved.
-This policy does not contemplate adjustments to the profit attributable to owners of the parent.
+This policy does not contemplate adjustments to the "Profit (Loss) attributable to Holders of Equity Participation instruments of the Controller".

-As of June 30, 2020, the company made the distribution of a final dividend for the results of the year 2019 in the amount of ThCh \$ 43,852,484, which was paid during the month of May 2020 (see note 20.3).
+As of Septiembre 30, 2020, the company made the distribution of a final dividend for the results of the year 2019 in the amount of ThCh \$ 43,852,484, which was paid during the month of May 2020 (see note 20.3).